imsun/gitment/README.md

   oauth: {
     client_id: 'Your client ID',
     client_secret: 'Your client secret',
+    // proxy_gateway: 'Your proxy service, either this or client_secret'
   },
   // ...
   // For more available options, check out the documentation below